| |

 1992 (Back to top)

 Patricia Holmes joined the team in the spring of 1992, contributing much-needed support and organizational skills.
-This also was the beginning of consultants moving more to new technologies and desktop publishing in their presentations.
+This also was the beginning of managers moving more to new technologies and desktop publishing in their presentations.
 With the addition of Pat, Charnley & Røstvold was able to progress quickly into developing effective, appealing presentations for our clients.

 1994 (Back to top)